"Stay the grand finale, stay the reading of our swan song and epilogue." 23rd May 2022.

 Me - <pause - I'm breaking> "What you are seeing is...let's call it, 'agree to disagree', if I'm honest..(no I'm beaten I can hardly speak).
 There it goes <I gesture, indicating putting it behind me> So, I don't know what we are doing tomorrow, but the next day we are going out for a meal.

-He - "OK, so it is almost going to be the equivalent of the last day of school where you play games and watch TV"
+He asks me if it is going to be almost the equivalent of the last day of school where you play games and watch TV?

 He - "Right, well times up"!